potassco/clorm/README.rst

 While the Python API is both extensive and flexible it is fairly low-level when it comes to getting data into, and out of, the solver.
-This also means that as you ASP program evolves and changes, adapting your Python code to match your ASP code become very tedious.
+This also means that as an ASP program evolves and changes, adapting the Python code to match the ASP code become very tedious.
 CLORM is intended to help by providing a higher-level ORM interface to make it easy to match the ASP facts to Python objects.